 GIMP is a complete raster graphics and photo editing application that allows you to manipulate your images professionally and prepare them for your VJ loops.
 Through a wide range of plugins and scripts, you can correct color, apply filters, create animations, extract frames from video, save different codecs, save for web, and much more.
 Is it intuitive?
 Yes.
 Is it all-in-one?
 Not really.
 You will need to search and install some plugins to do things like exporting .exr files or opening video files.
 Regardless, there is good documentation available.
 It runs on GNU/Linux, OS X, and Microsoft Windows.
-Last but not least, there is an extension in Blender that allows interoperability with GIMP .xcf or .xjt files.
+Also, there is an extension in Blender that allows interoperability with GIMP .xcf or .xjt files.

 How can you handle vector graphics instead of raster graphics?
 Inkscape is the answer.
 If you have ever used Illustrator, the tools and interface will be very familiar to you.
 It includes precision, path and text tools, 3D extensions, filters, great pattern generators, and more.
 Save as .svg or .eps and get ready to use your DJ logo vector path in any 3D or motion graphics software.
 It is available for Linux, Windows, and Mac OS X (requires XQuartz).
 Either you want to manipulate paths or create something more complex, Inkscape is a robust and professional software option at no cost.
-Another fresh and multi-platform alternative is Gravit Designer.

 Do you need to buy that expensive 3D application?
 Blender includes:

 It is not as intuitive as Cinema 4D, but it is worth learning, and there is a lot of documentation out there.
 If you do not find a way to do something in Blender, somewhere in the world, one skilled developer has created a plugin, and it is available for everyone.
 Blender has been used to make all VJ Galaxy's VJ Loops.